ovh/docs/pages/platform/data-processing/faq/guide.en-gb.md

 ## Objective

-Here are the most frequently asked questions about OVHcloud Data Processing solution.
+Here are the most frequently asked questions about OVHcloud Data Processing.

 ### Does OVHcloud offer products for collecting and analyzing large amounts of data, the big data?